min2ha/ukwa-site/content/target/29377/index.en.md

   "subject": "VE /VJ Day 70th Anniversary 1945-2015"
 }

-# Daily Mail, The : The nation says thank you: 70 years on, three days of stirring events to mark the joy of VE day

 An outline of the  day's events  for the 70th anniversary of VE Day  on the 08 May 2015